Skip to main content

 Frequently Asked Questions

-Do I need a certified contractor to remove an oil tank in Oklahoma?
+Do I need a licensed contractor to remove a UST in Oklahoma?

 How much does oil tank removal cost in Oklahoma?

-Is soil testing required after tank removal in Oklahoma?
+Is soil testing required after a tank closure in Oklahoma?

 Looking for a contractor in Oklahoma?